rajat343/brainbase-kafka-for-based-takehome-project/README.md

 # Brainbase – Vibe-code Agents
 Brainbase is a powerful tool for provisioning complex AI agents.
 Even though our language can be written by humans, it was actually built to be written by AI, so that anyone, technical or non-technical can create their own agent just by talking.

-We call it vibe-coding your agents.
+We call it *vibe-coding your agents*.

 We want you to build an early version of our next flagship product: Kafka